-Professor Dr. Bernhard Watzl argues that epidemiological studies show that an above average intake of flavonoids can lower the risk of various diseases, including mortality from cardiovascular diseases.
+According to Professor Dr. Bernhard Watzl, epidemiological studies show that an above-average intake of flavonoids can lower the risk of various diseases, including mortality from cardiovascular diseases.
 Flavonoids can help to metabolize arachidonic acid.
-They can also help one’s metabolism in general and blood coagulation.6 Various studies indicate that bioflavonoids such as quercetin cause cell morphological changes that are directly effective in preventing cancer (inhibiting "growing").7
+They can also help one’s metabolism in general and blood coagulation.6 Various studies indicate that bioflavonoids such as quercetin cause cell morphological changes that are directly effective in preventing cancer (inhibiting “growing”).7

 Neohesperidin dihydrochalcone (NHDC, E 959) is an artificial sweetener derived from lemon or grapefruit.
 It is used to produce a calorie-free sweetener whose sweetening power is 400 to 600 times stronger than sugar.8

 Lemon contains phytonutrients and various acids including citric acid, malic acid, and formic acid, all of which have strong antioxidant effects.
 Citral is an essential oil with a strong citrus odor.
-It is the main component of lemongrass oil and provides it with its typical lemon scent.
+It is the main component of lemongrass oil and provides the typical lemon scent.

-A study suggested that lemons, when combined with baking powder, have an anti-carcinogenic effect.9 However, this finding triggered a wide range of reactions.
+A study suggested that lemons combined with baking powder have an anti-carcinogenic effect.9 However, this finding triggered a wide range of reactions.
 While other studies have shown that pH levels are linked to the number of metastases, clear clinical studies are still lacking.10,11

 Citrus fruits can trigger allergies.
-These allergies usually take the form of oral allergy syndrome including an itchy mouth, throat, and tongue as well as swelling of the lips, mouth, and tongue.
-Citrus may also cause skin reactions, however, these can take up to two days to appear.
-If this is the case, we advise taking an allergy skin test.
-Before taking the test, try to clarify whether your reaction was caused by fructose intolerance or triggered by preservatives.
+These allergies usually take the form of oral allergy syndrome and include an itchy mouth, throat, and tongue as well as swelling of the lips, mouth, and tongue.
+Citrus may also cause skin reactions; however, these can take up to two days to appear.
+If this is the case, we advise having an allergy skin test.
+Before having the test, try to clarify whether your reaction was caused by fructose intolerance or triggered by preservatives.

 Lemon essential oil can mask flavors and odors and is sometimes rubbed on the skin as a counterirritant.
 Lemon essential oil is used as a remedy for various diseases and ailments.
 Citrus flavonoids are often used in preparations to treat venous disorders and flu-like illnesses.